stonepros/stone/doc/rados/configuration/mon-osd-interaction.rst

 ``mon osd down out subtree limit``

-:Description: The smallest :term:`CRUSH` unit type that Ceph will **not**
+:Description: The smallest :term:`CRUSH` unit type that Stone will **not**
               automatically mark out.
-For instance, if set to ``host`` and if all OSDs of a host are down, Ceph will not automatically mark out these OSDs.
+For instance, if set to ``host`` and if all OSDs of a host are down, Stone will not automatically mark out these OSDs.

 :Type: String